jfrog/project-examples/gitlabci-example/gitlabci-npm-artifactory/README.md

-# Artifactory Integration with GitLab CI
+# Artifactory Integration with GitLab CI using JFrog CLI
 ## Store build information and build artifacts to JFrog Artifactory
 ### NPM example of using GitLab CI and with Artifactory.